 *Price is per vehicle and varies according to the total number of passengers.

-Pick-up in the city centre and Drop Off in Belém
+*Starts in the city center and ends in Belém

-The Pick Up is subjected to traffic limitations, as some areas in the city center are restricted to residents only
+*Custom Pick Up is subjected to traffic limitations, as some areas in the city center are restricted to residents only.

 * Please bear in mind that this experience is a 2h Tuk Tuk Tour, this means that In the event of traffic or any other restrictions beyond our control, this may lead to changes regarding the planned stops in order to meet the schedule.